-Pit Boss has introduced several new PID controlled pellet grill and it has created confusion as to what the differences are between the models and which one is the best.
-There are two grills in particular, the Platinum Laredo 1000 and the Pro Series 850, that appear to be nearly identical in price and features.
+Pit Boss has introduced several new PID controlled pellet grills and it has created confusion as to what the differences are between the models and which one is the best.
+There are two grills in particular, the Pit Boss Platinum Laredo 1000 and the Pro Series 850, that appear to be nearly identical in price and features.

-Let me walk you through the upgrades and key differences on these grills and why, if I was buying a new pellet grill, I would purchase the Laredo.
+Let me walk you through the upgrades and key differences on these grills and why, if I was buying a new Pit Boss, I would purchase the Laredo.

 From a price standpoint, as well as the size of the primary cooking grate, I think the Platinum Laredo 1000 should be directly compared against the Pro 850 model.

-Both of these grills are updates over previous generations like the Pro Series 820 and Austin XL for several reasons.
+Both of the Pro and Laredo grills are updates over previous generations like the Austin XL for several reasons.

 A PID controller uses smarter logic and better feedback to control temperatures.
 Every pellet grill that I have used that had a PID was able to achieve a target temperature and hold it within +/- 5 degrees.
 If you set wither the Laredo or Pro to 250F then you should expect it to have a swing between 245-255F.
 As far as temperature control is concerned this is a massive upgrade.